mistifyio/lochness/pkg/deferer/README.md

 Package deferer provides a way to use defer calls with log.Fatal.
 Using log.Fatal() is effecively the same as calling fmt.Println() followed by os.Exit(1).
-The normal defer methods are not run when os.Exit() is called but sometimes it is necessary (e.g. release a lock)
+The normal defer methods are not run when os.Exit() is called but sometimes it is necessary (e.g. release a lock).

 ## Usage

 #### type Deferer